 Tarn Hede, Fundraising and Marketing Manager

 Tarn Hede recently joined the Family Centre team as Fundraising and Marketing Manager and she has already set about developing and implementing creative fundraising, sponsorship and community building initiatives to keep the Family Centre sustainable into the future.
-Raising the public’s awareness of the daily challenges faced by our families type 1 diabetes and the role, the how the Family Centre supports the type 1 tribe, is part of Tarn’s brief.
+Raising the public’s awareness of the daily challenges faced by our families and how the Family Centre support the type 1 tribe is central to Tarn's role.

 Bree Zuchetti, Office and Events Coordinator

 Bree has been a part of the Family Centre community since her daughter was diagnosed with type 1 diabetes in October 2015.
 During this time she has helped out at Family Centre events and is a member of the Parent Advisory Group.
 Bree brings with her experience in customer relations, office management, sales and event management.

 Bree deeply understands the challenges our families face on a daily basis and is passionate about making kids' lives brighter.

 Rikki-Jane has been a part of the Family Centre community since 2015, when her son was diagnosed with type 1 diabetes, so she knows first-hand what life with a type 1 child is like!
 She is a member of the Parent's Advisory Group, and with experience in events management and business relationships, she joined the Family Centre staff in 2016 and enjoys contributing to a cause that is so close to her heart.

 Andrea brings experience in administration, sales, marketing and graphic design to her position at the Family Centre.
 She is a Mum of two young children and is passionate about healthy living.
 Andi is the Family Centre's graphics and website wizard, and is here to help when you call the Family Centre.

 Lauren Haddow, Schools Educator and HbA1c Service Operator